Efficient Method for Prediction of Meta-stable/Ground Multipolar Ordered States and its Application in Monolayer $\alpha$-\ce{RuX3} (X=Cl,I): Application in monolayer -

-We first construct the non-interacting $t_{2g}$ tight-binding (TB) Hamiltonian $H_0$, based on a non-SOC DFT calculations by the Vienna \textit{ab initio} simulation package (VASP)~\cite{kresse1996} combined with the maximally localized Wannier functions method~\cite{arash2008,marzari2012}.
+We first construct the non-interacting $t_{2g}$ tight-binding (TB) Hamiltonian $H_0$, based on the non-SOC DFT calculations by the Vienna \textit{ab initio} simulation package (VASP)~\cite{kresse1996} combined with the maximally localized Wannier functions method~\cite{arash2008,jan2010wien2wannier,ikeda2010phase,marzari2012}.
+The crystal symmetry of $H_0$ is restored using the code developed by Yue~\cite{symm}, whose band structures match well with the DFT bands (See Fig.~\ref{figs1} in Appendix~\ref{appd}).
 An atomic SOC term of $\lambda\bm{l}\cdot\bm{s}$ with $\lambda=96$ meV from the optical spectroscopy experiment~\cite{sandilands2016} is added to $H_0$.
 The non-interacting response matrix $\chi_0$ is calculated according to Eq.~\eqref{mutipole_responce2} using the eigen-energy and wave-functions of $H_0+\lambda\bm{l}\cdot\bm{s}$.
 We then diagonalize $(I-{\chi}^{0}A)$ to obtain its eigenvalues $\nu_m$ and the corresponding eigenvectors $\{c_{m}\}$.
 In Fig.~\ref{fig2} (b), we plot $\nu_{m}$ that approach to zero as a function of $U$.
 The first one approaching to zero is the green curve at $U=0.4$ eV, which corresponds to the most likely occurred order in $\alpha$-\ce{RuCl3}.
-By analyzing $c_{ml}$ as shown in the 2nd column of Table~\ref{tab1}, we find that they are magnetic dipoles, ${O}^{11}_{10}$ (${O}^{11}_{01}$) and ${O}^{13}_{10}$ (${O}^{13}_{01}$), with the Zigzag configuration [see the insert of Fig.~\ref{fig2} (d)].
+By analyzing $c_{ml}$ as shown in the 2nd column of Table~\ref{tab1}, we find that they are magnetic dipoles, ${O}^{11}_{10}$ (${O}^{11}_{01}$) and ${O}^{13}_{10}$ (${O}^{13}_{01}$) with $\bm{q}=[0,0.5]$, corresponding to the Zigzag configuration [see the insert of Fig.~\ref{fig2} (d)].
 This is consistent with the neutron scattering experiment~\cite{cao2016} and thus validates our method.
-The second (dark yellow) and third (pink) divergent terms correspond to the Stripe [see insert of Fig.~\ref{fig2} (d)] and FM-Y (Fig.~\ref{fig2} (a)) magnetic orders, respectively, which are also widely studied for $\alpha$-\ce{RuCl3}~\cite{kim2015,hou2017}.
+The second (dark yellow) and third (pink) divergent terms correspond to the Stripe ($\bm{q}=[0,0.5]$) and FM-Y [Fig.~\ref{fig2} (a)] magnetic orders, respectively, which are also widely studied for $\alpha$-\ce{RuCl3}~\cite{kim2015,hou2017}.